mantis8/IT8951/documentation/IT8951/reset.md

 void reset();
 ```

 Resets the IT8951.
-Call the member functions [enableParameterPack](enableParameterPack.md) and [setVcom](setVcom.md) after to ensure correct behavior.
+Call the member functions [enableParameterPack](enableParameterPack.md) and [setVcom](setVcom.md) right after to ensure correct behavior.

 ## Parameters